radiant-rstats/radiant.data/inst/app/tools/help/view.md

 </tbody>
 </table>

+Filters can also be used with R-code to quickly view a sample from the selected dataset.
+For example, `runif(nrow(.)) > .9` could be used to sample approximately 10% of the rows in the data and `1:nrow(.) < 101` would select only the first 100 rows in the data.
+Note: `.` references the currently selected dataset.

 ### Pause view

 For very large datasets it can useful to click `Pause view` before selecting variables, entering filters, etc. When you are ready to generate the table make sure that `Pause view` is no longer checked.
 When `Pause view` is un-checked, any input change will generate a new table.